×

 The answer to this depends on whether you own a battery-electric vehicle (BEV) or a hybrid electric vehicle (HEV).

-Full-electric BEVs today have an average range of 250 miles on a single charge.
-However, newer models from marquee companies like Tesla and Mercedes can go as far as 600 miles in one charge.
+Today, full-electric BEVs have an average range of 250 miles on one charge.
+However, new models from marquee companies like Tesla and Mercedes can travel as far as 600 miles in a single charge.

-Hybrid electric vehicles (HEVs) have an electric motor, battery, a gasoline tank, and an internal combustion engine.
+Hybrid electric vehicles (HEVs) have an electric motor, battery, an internal combustion engine, and a gasoline tank.
 This means they can run on both gas and electricity and switch between the two when required.
 Hybrids can typically run for about 50-60 miles purely in electric mode (single charge), after which they can cover an average of 250-300 miles.
 However, other factors like your vehicle mileage and weather conditions can affect how far your electric car can go in one charge.

 Which Electric Car Has the Longest Range On A Full Charge?